ARAVIND0407/ARAVIND0407/README.md

-# Hey there! 👋 I'm Aravind, a .NET WPF Developer
+# Hey 👋 I'm Aravind

 Welcome to my GitHub profile! 👨‍💻

 ## About Me
-- 💻 Currently working on an application using .NET WPF.
+- 💻 Currently working on a windows application
-- 🌱 Learning Angular to broaden my skills.
+- 🌱 Learning new technologies to broaden my skills.
 - 🕹️ Game development intrigues me, though I'm still exploring the ropes.

 ## Let's Connect!